 Teaching at Trinity College

 Trinity is superbly placed to provide high quality teaching for History and Politics, and a stimulating environment in which to study it.
 Your director of studies in your first year will be Dr Glen Rangwala, who specialises in the development of the modern politics of the Middle East.
-Closely involved in the joint degree programme are Dr Richard Serjeantson, who works on the history of political thought and early modern Britain; Professor Joya Chatterji, an expert in 20th Century world history, especially that of modern South Asia; and Dr Peter Sarris, who works on Roman, medieval European, Byzantine, and Islamic history.
+Closely involved in the joint degree programme are Dr Arthur Asseraf, who works on 19th and 20th century French, European and Mediterranean History; Dr Richard Serjeantson, who works on European history between the Renaissance and the Enlightenment; Professor Samita Sen, who works on global economic history and the history of modern South Asian; and Dr Peter Sarris, who works on Roman, medieval European, Byzantine, and Islamic history.

 Among the other fellows at Trinity who may teach you as part of this degree programme are Professor Boyd Hilton, whose speciality is eighteenth- and nineteenth-century British history; Professor Sachiko Kusukawa, who teaches early modern Europe; Professor Dominic Lieven, who works on Russian politics and history; Dr David Washbrook, who works on the politics and history of South Asia, particularly southern India; Dr Tessa Webber, a medieval British historian; and Professor Alexandra Walsham, a specialist in Reformation history.
 Trinity values the diversity of the scholarship of its teaching staff, leading to a broad range of approaches and a vast geographical span: our students, too, will pick up on the excitement of engaging with this broad array of interests.